RandomName50/AppLab-Coding-Guide-Website/README.md

 However, if you would like direct help or contact **_regarding the website_** for a quicker response, you can contact me @
 - This Email Address: therealrandomcoder@gmail.com

+### Licenses
+This is an open-source website created by an IB student as part of their CAS experience.